Pumpkin Spice Latte Without Coffee

 Pumpkin puree (or backed/steamed pumpkin)

-You may use homemade pumpkin purée or canned pumpkin (NOT pumpkin pie mix, since they are already sweetened and pre-spiced, which makes it difficult to adapt it to your taste).
+If you opt for canned pumpkin, make sure it’s NOT pumpkin pie mix, since they are already sweetened and pre-spiced, which makes it difficult to adapt it to your taste.

 ALTERNATIVE: